 Unfortunately, pocket doors don’t work everywhere.
 Before moving ahead with the project, consider these potential complications: locking limitations, door frame stability, and wall space requirements.

-A pocket door requires a “sleeve” inside the wall of the door frame in which it retracts.
+A pocket door requires a “sleeve” inside the wall to retract into.
 For a traditional 32-inch-wide interior door, you’ll need at least 66 inches of linear wall space: 32 inches for the door and the rest for the housing.
 (Note: It’s OK if this sleeve intersects with another wall, but you might need special hardware to reinforce that juncture if a supportive stud needs to be removed.)
-The wall should also be thicker than four inches, as the standard door thickness is about two inches.

 Next, you’ll have to assess what else shares the wall space where the pocket door cage will go and how difficult these fixtures would be to move.
 The wall is a poor candidate for a pocket door if:

-• Pipes or electrical wires run through it.
-Rerouting pipes and wires is beyond the skill set of the average do-it-yourselfer and adds to the installation cost.
+- Pipes or electrical wires run through it.
+Rerouting pipes and wires are beyond the skill set of the average do-it-yourselfer and add to the installation cost.
 As well, because of the depth of the electrical box in which it’s housed, you won’t have room for a standard switch or outlet in the pocket door wall.

-- You want to hang a heavy frame on a nail that penetrates far into ½- to ¾-inch drywall.
+- You want to hang a heavy frame using a wall anchor or fastener that penetrates far into ½- to ¾-inch drywall.
 This will impede the door’s movement and gouge the door.

-• You need to install an assist bar or fixture that requires deep anchors.
+- You need to install an assist bar or fixture that requires heavy-duty wall anchors.
 The pocket door cage includes split studs that can support a towel bar or toilet-paper holder but won’t meet the standards for a weight-bearing fixture.
 If the pocket door frame uses steel studs rather than wood, you’ll have to attach the wallboard to the bottom plate below the pocket door compartment, which further limits the use of wall space.

-Do yourself a favor and buy a pocket door installation kit or prefabricated frame—it simplifies the project by orders of magnitude.
+First thing—do yourself a favor and buy a pocket door installation kit or prefabricated frame—it simplifies the project by orders of magnitude.
 Kits come with all the hardware, including the track system from which the door hangs; premade units are just what they sound like, with all the parts where they belong.
 Both include detailed instructions that minimize mistakes.
-The prefabricated frames fit standard door sizes, but a competent do-it-yourselfer can customize.
+The prefabricated frames fit standard door sizes, but a competent do-it-yourselfer can customize them.

-Most pocket doors hang from recessed tracks, with the top of the door attached to a trolley system and glides that keep the door centered as it moves.
-But some are mounted from the ground—or from the ground and ceiling—if the door is heavier and wider than normal.
+- Most pocket doors hang from recessed tracks, with the top of the door attached to a trolley system and glides that keep the door centered as it moves.
+But some are mounted from the ground—or the ground and ceiling—if the door is broader than usual.
 A ground-mounted system can present a tripping hazard and limit accessibility, but you can find recessed tracks that eliminate this problem.
-Expect to spend more for this setup.
+Expect to spend more on this setup.

-After installing the frame, you’ll hang the pocket door and adjust it so it’s plumb.
-Remove the door to paint it and install any recessed hardware, then remount it before hanging new drywall on both sides from the frame’s split studs and nailing baseboard or other molding to the base plate.
-The last step is to finish the jambs.
+- After installing a pocket door’s frame, you’ll hang the door and adjust it, so it’s plumb.
+Remove the door temporarily to paint it, install any recessed hardware, and then remount it before hanging new drywall on both sides of the wall.
+Tape, sand, and paint your walls; then finish them by reinstalling your baseboards and other trim.
+The last step is to install the jambs.

 Once you start using your new pocket door, you’ll wonder why home builders ever abandoned such an ingenious, multipurpose feature.
 With the ability to free up floor space and perform its disappearing act, this home addition is downright magical.